 “…the percentage of customers who were enthusiastic enough to refer a friend or colleague — perhaps the strongest sign of customer loyalty — correlated directly with differences in growth rates among competitors.”

 The implications of this are that the Net Promoter Score is a relative measure to predict growth.
-So to master this you need to understand these fundamental principles:
+So to master this you need to understand these fundamental principles (here explained using examples):

-- a plumbers NPS score cannot be compared to the NPS of a real estate agent
+- a plumber’s NPS cannot be compared to the NPS of a real estate agent

-- a plumbers NPS score can be compared to other plumbers NPS scores
+- a plumber’s NPS can be compared to other plumbers’ NPS

 Of course, there are other factors concerning the growth rate of a company but in the extensive study by Reichheld he concludes that: